elastic/elasticsearch/BUILDING.md

 ### Make a change in the build

 There are a few guidelines to follow that should make your life easier to make changes to the elasticsearch build.
-Please add a member of the `es-delivery` team as a reviewer if you're making non trivial changes build.
+Please add a member of the `es-delivery` team as a reviewer if you're making non-trivial changes to the build.

 #### Custom Plugin and Task implementations